hjgode/keytoggleboot/trunk/KeyToggleBoot/ReadMe.txt

 				"SuspendText"="Standby"
 					text for the standby button
 				"KeySeq"="***"
-					char sequence to trigger the app
+					char sequence to trigger the app, default="..."
 				"Timeout"=dword:00000003
 					time allowed to enter char sequence
 				"LEDid"=dword:00000001
-					ID of the LED to toggle when the sequence is triggered
+					ID of the LED to blink when the sequence is triggered, not all LED IDs support blinking! use 0 on CN51	(left yellow LED) use 1 on CN50
+					default=1 !

 				"ShutdownExt"=dword:00000001
 					enable extern Shutdown handling